-1101110.51 0j 2001 s.
+Aci No. 51 0j 2004 s.
 58 Part 4 - Registration of Political Parties (a) the Commission believes for any reason that less than 100 registered members of the party remain eligible to be registered members of that party; or (b) an objection to the cancellation of registration of the party has been received in accordance with section 61(6).
 (4) The registered officer is to indicate on the review of party registration form - (a) next to the name of each registered member - (i) whether or not the member is a current member of the registered party; and (ii) the new address for the member if he or she has changed his or her address; and (b) the new address for the registered officer if he or she has changed his or her address - and return it to the Commission within 30 days of the date of the notice.
-(5) If the registered officer indicates on the review of party registration form that a registered member is not a current member of the party, the registered officer must provide to the Commission, with that form, an application to delete the name of that member in accordance with section 55.
+(5) If the registered officer indicates on the review of party registration form that a registered member is not a current member of the party, the registered officer must provide to the delete the name of that member in accordance with section 55.